Founded in 1958, NIDA commenced acting classes in 1959.

-More than 50 years later, NIDA has grown to 170 full-time students annually, approximately 70 full-time staff members and added courses in acting, directing, writing for performance, design for performance, technical theatre and stage management, costume, properties and objects, cultural leadership, voice and staging.
+More than 50 years later, NIDA has grown to 170 full-time students annually, approximately 70 full-time staff members and added courses in acting, directing, writing for performance, design for performance, technical theatre and stage management, costume, properties and objects, cultural leadership, voice and scenic construction and technologies.

 - In February, Robert Quentin, the founding director of NIDA, holds the first acting class; he hopes to break away from the ‘shadow to English understatement’ and develop a distinctly Australian style of acting